T-Ph525/ComfyUI-Underage-Filter/README.md

 This tool **does not guarantee 100% accuracy**.
 It is intended as a **preventative safety measure**.
 Always perform additional reviews when necessary.
 The developers are not liable for misuse or misclassification.

 ---

-Let me know if you'd like to include sample images, diagrams, or Hugging Face download automation.